gedeon1976/ARtoolsHistoric/README.txt

 	Example:
 	myFolder/build$ cmake -G KDevelop3 ../

+	Additional note:
+	If you want to generate a debug build version use instead

+	myFolder/build$ cmake -DCMAKE_BUILD_TYPE:STRING=Debug
+	-G KDevelop3 ../

 4. Open the generated project with kdevelop and then you will have a copy ready to build and to work with it